ClickCease

 2. Diagnosis

-Clearly state the diagnosis based on the DSM-5 criteria.
-For OCD, this may include:
+Clearly state the diagnosis according to DSM-5 criteria.
+For OCD, this may encompass:

 • Presence of obsessions, compulsions, or both

-• Time-consuming nature of the symptoms (more than one hour per day)
+• Time-consuming nature of symptoms (more than one hour per day)

 • Distress or impairment in social, occupational, or other areas of functioning

-Including a diagnostic summary helps to validate the treatment approach [source:1].
+A diagnostic summary supports the validation of the treatment approach [source:1].

 3. Treatment Goals

-Establish measurable and achievable treatment goals that are specific to the client’s needs.
+Establish measurable and achievable treatment goals tailored to the client’s needs.
 Goals may include:

 • Reduction of obsessive thoughts and compulsive behaviors